- Libraries Home

 - Use your UARK login and password to use the general lab computers.

 - Each faculty, staff and student has a semester quota of free printing from computer lab workstations or from personal devices.
 Visit the ITS website for more information.
+Printing is available adjacent to the computers on Level 4 southeast in black and white only.

 - Equipment Checkout